aspnet/AzureSignalR-samples/samples/ReliableChatRoom/README.md

 ## Create and Setup Your Google Firebase Service For Notificaiton

-See Google [reference](https://firebase.google.com/docs/cloud-messaging/android/client) on *Set up a Firebase Cloud Messaging client app on Android*.
+See Google [reference](https://firebase.google.com/docs/cloud-messaging/android/client) of *Set up a Firebase Cloud Messaging client app on Android*.

 Get the server key we need to build the chat room server: